Grok: What We Know About Elon Musk’s AI Chatbot

 UPDATED BY

-Grok is an AI chatbot developed by Elon Musk’s company xAI.
-Grok is able to generate text and engage in conversations with users, similar to ChatGPT and other tools.
-Unlike other chatbots, though, it can access information in real-time through X (formerly Twitter) and is programmed to respond to edgy and provocative questions with witty and “rebellious” answers.
+Grok is an AI assistant and chatbot developed by xAI, an artificial intelligence (AI) company founded by Elon Musk in 2023.
+Grok is able to generate text and images and engage in conversations with users, similar to ChatGPT and other tools.
+Unlike other chatbots, though, it can access information in real-time through the web and X (formerly Twitter), and is programmed to respond to edgy and provocative questions with witty and “rebellious” answers.

 What Is Grok?